Samb30/Flam-Android-Assignment-Set-2/README.md

 - Displays temperature trends over the past 7 days.
 - Detailed daily weather info is available by clicking on specific days.
 - Implemented MVVM architecture with separate layers for Database, Model, Repository, Service, and ViewModel.
-- Error handling for network failures.
+- User-friendly error handling for network failures, api failures, and data access failures.

 ---